Garden State Plaza

-The mall had sales of $500 per square foot in 2013, about $320 above the national average; Garden State Plaza is one of the most profitable malls in the country.
-In a study of malls in the United States performed on behalf of CNBC, published in 2018, Westfield Garden State Plaza ranked ninth in the nation, based on sales of $950 per square foot.
+The mall had sales of $775 per square foot in 2013, almost 75% above the national average.
+In a study of malls in the United States performed on behalf of CNBC, published in 2018, Garden State Plaza ranked ninth in the nation, based on sales of $950 per square foot.
 Most of the mall, especially retail outlets, is closed on Sunday in accordance with state and local blue laws.
+Since April 2023, minors under the age of 18 are required to have an adult over 21 supervise them on Friday and Saturday nights.

-In a borough in which half of the property tax revenue comes from retail properties, Garden State Plaza accounts for 10% of the property taxes collected in Paramus.
+In a borough where half of the property tax revenue comes from retail properties, Garden State Plaza accounts for 10% of the property taxes collected in Paramus.